 Open windows and outdoor parties are the first sign that summer has arrived.
 Whereas the soft murmur and music coming from your neighbor’s homes can be wonderful in the daytime, noisy neighbors can be a nuisance when you’re trying to sleep.
 Keep your bedroom windows open during the day to air out, but then close them up at night, shutting out summer noise so you can sleep.

 A summer vacation can also pull you out of your regular sleep routine.
 Furthermore, jet lag may result in a groggy, moody, and stressful vacation.
 Making sure you maintain your sleep schedule, even while on vacation, will make everything much more enjoyable.

-When everything is always changing, whether it’s the season or your life, the Dreampad Music Pillow stays the same.
-The Dreampad is a non-pharmacological sleep aid that can help you maintain your regular sleep schedule regardless of what’s going on around you.
+When everything is always changing, whether it’s the season or your life, the Dreampad Sound Pillow stays the same.
+Dreampad products is a non-pharmacologicaloption that can help you maintain your regular sleep schedule regardless of what’s going on around you.